jankod/DigestedProteinDB/README.md

 3. **Organize Data**: Sort and group peptides by mass for easy storage.
 4. **Build Database**: Generate a mass\-indexed key\-value engine (RocksDB) and custom solution for quick searches.

+Many optimizations are used to speed up the process, including:

+- **Custom Data Structures**: Use specialized data structures for storing data.
+Sequences are stored as 5-bit encoded strings, masses are stored as 4-byte integers, and accession numbers are 36-base encoded strings stored in 64-bit data (long) and mapped to 4-byte integers.

 ## TODO

-- Implement a simple command line interface for querying the database.
 - Create new database for additional proteins, enzymes and missed cleavages.
-- Create website for the project with:
-    - Documentation
+- Documentation updates
-    - Downloadable databases
+- More downloadable databases with different enzymes and taxonomy
 - Benchmarks

-###
+- Native version for Windows, MacOS and Linux without Java and RockDB